qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 test parks where it always meant to: inside the call, with the lease held.
 The destruction is deferred, the call returns its value.

+### mi-pointer - an equivalence, and no proof row

+A lease asked for a base type computes that base's pointer itself: the multiple-inheritance slot, then the special cast.
+Single inheritance never reaches either. `sample.MDerived1` has two C++ bases and a cast function, and the test converts and calls it as each base.

+There is no `proof-*` row.
+Clearing `LeaseSnapshot` puts back `Conversions::cppPointer()`, the function this arithmetic has to reproduce, so both must answer the same.
+The row guards the arithmetic against drift; it is not a measure.

+### lease-snapshot, proof-lease-snapshot

+B5-1: C++ deletes an object while a lease on it is out, and `Object::destroy()` detaches the pointer array without consulting `activeCalls`.
+The lease cannot defer that, but its holder must not read the array a second time.

+`Shiboken.VoidPtr(obj)` takes a lease, parks at `lease-after-acquire` and copies the pointer out; the parent's `killChild()` runs in between.
+The test expects the address the lease validated.

+`proof-lease-snapshot` clears `LeaseSnapshot` and expects zero: the holder reads the detached array again.
+The re-read tests for null, so the window shows as a value rather than a crash.

+### leased-receiver, proof-leased-receiver

+The same window for the receiver of a generated call. `hash()` on `sample.ObjectType` returns the receiver pointer without dereferencing it, so the test can report the pointer of an object that is already gone without touching freed memory.
+It expects the address the lease validated;
+`proof-leased-receiver` clears `LeaseSnapshot` and expects the null that `Conversions::cppPointer()` reads.

+### metatype-subclass, proof-metatype-subclass

+A class with a metaclass derived from the binding's, as in `class Meta(type(QObject), ABCMeta)`.
+The test needs two answers: reaching `lease-after-acquire` shows that a lease was taken at all, and the address from `Shiboken.VoidPtr()` shows it is the right one.
+`proof-metatype-subclass` clears `MetatypeSubclassLease`; the object then takes no lease and never reaches the failpoint.

+The object is kept alive until the process ends.
+Destroying a wrapper type with its own metaclass crashes the interpreter, with a GIL and with every bit cleared - a separate defect that would otherwise end the run before it reports.

 ### two-thread-ctor, proof-ctor-commit

 B5-3: two threads run the same base `__init__` on one object.
 One parks